ArshamFN/R6S-Recon-Scout-Analog-FPV-Ground-Robot/docs/logs/2026-03-15-session-000-project-kickoff.md

 components will be 3D printed.

 ### Body Redesign — ESC Dimensions
-The BLHeli-S 20A ESCs arrived significantly smaller than anticipated.
+The BLHeli_S 20A ESCs arrived significantly smaller than anticipated.
 The original barrel internal volume estimate was based on larger ESC dimensions, leaving the barrel oversized.
 The body design was revised to reflect the actual ESC footprint, resulting in a more compact and accurate barrel diameter.